The quantum Newman-Moore model in a longitudinal field: Proof of

 The approach above can be similarly applied to the $k=-3J$ point.
 In this limit, similar arguments show that the ground states with the highest magnetization are the translationally symmetric ones of Fig.~\ref{fig:tiles}k, too.
 The argument concerns finding the tiles that lead to the fully packed configurations of trimers for the $3\times 3$ blocks for $k \rightarrow -3J^+$, cf. Sec.~\ref{k=-3J}.

 Then, starting from the $k=0$ point, the ground states for an arbitrarily small $k$ with $k<0$ will be those states with the largest allowed slope for their classical energy functions, $E/N = -1 - k M_z$.
 Now we perturb the model with $E = \lim_{k\rightarrow - 3J^{+}}E$ and see that the only ground states are the same ones as for the $E = \lim_{k\rightarrow 0^{-}}E$ case.
 Since all energy states have energies which are first-order polynomials with respect to the longitudinal field, we conclude that these states will necessarily be the only ground states of the model for the $k\in (-3J, 0)$ section.
+Similar procedures can be followed for the identification of the highest and lowest magnetization plateaus for other $N = kP \times kQ$ system sizes, with $k \geq 3$, although in these cases the two of them are different from each other.
 This concludes the proof.